Andrew Little sets out steps to woo health workers

 Health Minister Andrew Little has set out a package of measures to try to woo health workers, ranging from using the Shortland Street television soap to offering financial incentives for overseas doctors and nurses to come over.

-Little set out the new plan today, but the Government has not backed down to calls to include nurses on the immigration Green List, which would give them automatic and immediate residency.
-Nurses who migrate must work as nurses for two years before getting residency instead.
+Little set out the new plan today, but the Government has not backed down to calls to include nurses in Tier 1 of the immigration Green List, which would give them automatic and immediate residency.
+Nurses are at Tier 2, so must work as nurses for two years before getting residency.

 Little said he had promised that addressing the workforce shortages would be his top priority after the health reforms kicked in at the end of June.